 I believe in the power of journalism to celebrate humanity, strengthen communities, promote justice and help people lead fuller lives.
 I’ve spent most of my career in local newsrooms, helping high-quality journalism find audiences on digital platforms.
-Today I work in the product organization at Gannett, the largest local news publisher in the U.S., helping to improve the authoring, curation and analytics tools used by thousands of journalists every day.
+Until April 2023, I worked in the product organization at Gannett, the largest local news publisher in the U.S., helping to improve the ways thousands of journalists create value for audiences every day.

 What I do

 - I help make digital news products for people who want to be informed, enlightened and connected to their communities.

 - I apply analytical rigor, product discipline and design thinking principles to the practice of journalism.